 - Additional media with 1% serum to dilute the sort sample if necessary.

 - Media with 20% serum for cell collection, or other appropriate collection reagent.

 - Control samples (1 x 106 cells each): a negative control and a positive single control for each fluorochrome being used.

 - All of the above in an ice bucket, unless your cells prefer room temperature.
-Untested or known infectious samples MUST have secondary containment such as a sealable plastic or styrofoam box for transport.
+Untested or known infectious samples MUST have secondary containment such as a sealable plastic carrier for transport.

 - A data sheet with: name, PI name, speedtype number, phone number, and a description of the sort experiment with controls and colors listed.